Caribou Patrol is an Indigenous-led stewardship program that promotes caribou conservation within AWN's traditional territory.

 Every caribou counts

-The hunting season is in full swing and there have been plenty of exciting wildlife sightings in recent weeks.
+Every year, including during hunting season, there are plenty of exciting wildlife sightings.
 Hunting has long been a favourite past time of many Albertans and it’s also one of the cornerstones of traditional Indigenous culture and way of life.
 Historically, caribou have been hunted in this area.
-However, caribou herd populations in the Grande Cache area have drastically decreased to only around 350 animals across four herds.
+However, caribou herd populations in the Grande Cache area have drastically decreased to less than 300 animals across four herds.
 Although they have the legal right to hunt caribou, the Aseniwuche Winewak Nation voluntarily stopped harvesting caribou in the early 1970’s in support of conserving what animals are left.
 Thank you to everyone for following correct hunting protocols for the area and for your support of the Caribou Patrol Program.

 For more information, please contact us at email@example.com.